Show-1: Marrying Pixel and Latent Diffusion Models for Text-to-Video Generation: Abstract

 \section{Abstract}

 Significant advancements have been achieved in the realm of large-scale pre-trained text-to-video Diffusion Models (VDMs).
 However, previous methods either rely solely on pixel-based VDMs, which come with high computational costs, or on latent-based VDMs, which often struggle with precise text-video alignment.
 In this paper, we are the first to propose a hybrid model, dubbed as Show-1, which marries pixel-based and latent-based VDMs for text-to-video generation.
 Our model first uses pixel-based VDMs to produce a low-resolution video of strong text-video correlation.
-After that, we propose a novel expert translation method that employs the latent-based VDMs to further upsample the low-resolution video to high resolution.
+After that, we propose a novel expert translation method that employs the latent-based VDMs to further upsample the low-resolution video to high resolution, which can also remove potential artifacts and corruptions from low-resolution videos.
 Compared to latent VDMs, Show-1 can produce high-quality videos of precise text-video alignment; Compared to pixel VDMs, Show-1 is much more efficient (GPU memory usage during inference is 15G vs 72G).
-We also validate our model on standard video generation benchmarks.
-Our code and model weights are publicly available at \url{https://github.com/showlab/Show-1}.
+Furthermore, our Show-1 model can be readily adapted for motion customization and video stylization applications through simple temporal attention layer finetuning.
+Our model achieves state-of-the-art performance on standard video generation benchmarks.
+Code of Show-1 is publicly available and more videos can be found \href{https://junhaozhang98.github.io/show-1-ijcv/}{here}.